QuEraComputing/bloqade-python/README.md

     .braket.aquila()
 )
 ```
-For tasks executed through a remote API there are three options to run your job. the first is an asynchronis call via `submit` which will return a `RemoteBatch` object.
-This object has various methods to `fetch` and or `pull` results from the remote API along with some other tools that can query the statis of the task(s) in this batch.
-The second option is to use the `run`, this also returns a `RemoteBatch` object but it will automatically wait for all the tasks in the batch to be completed before returning the object back to the user.
+For tasks executed through a remote API, there are three options to run your job.
+The first is an asynchronous call via `submit`, which will return a `RemoteBatch` object.
+This object has various methods to `fetch` and or `pull` results from the remote API, along with some other tools that can query the status of the task(s) in this batch. `run` is another method that blocks the script waiting for all the tasks to finish, susequently returning the `RemoteBatch`.
 The final option is to use the `__call__` method of the `calculation` object for hybrid workflows.
+The call object is effectively the same as calling `run`.
+However, specifying the `flatten` option will allow you to call `__call__` with arguments corresponding to the list of strings provided by `flatten`.

-The call method takes arguments specified in order specified by the `flatten` method during the options phase of the build.
-If no flatten method is called then the call method assumes no positional arguments, only some optional arguments via keyword.
-Calling this call method will also be blocking while waiting for the results to be retrieved.
-The `RemoteBatch` object can be saved in JSON format using the `save_batch` and reloaded back into python using the `load_batch` functions.
-This is useful for the asynchronous case where you can save the batch and then load it back in later to retrieve the results.
+The `RemoteBatch` object can be saved in JSON format using the `save_batch` and reloaded back into Python using the `load_batch` functions.
+This capability is useful for the asynchronous case, where you can save the batch and load it back later to retrieve the results.

-the braket service also provides a local emulator which can be run by selecting `local_emulator()` options after `braket` property.
-For local emulator jobs there is no asynchronous option, so you can only call `run` or `__call__` methods and the return results is a `LocalBatch`.
-The have a similar interface but the `LocalBatch` object have no method to `fetch` or `pull` resutls nor do they have any methods to query the status of the tasks.
-These results can also be serialized though for later use.
+The braket service also provides a local emulator, which can be run by selecting the `local_emulator()` options after the `braket` property.
+There is no asynchronous option for local emulator jobs, so you can only call `run` or `__call__` methods, and the return result is a `LocalBatch`.

-The batch objects can further be transformed into a `Report` object at any time. this object will contain all the data that is contained inside of the `Batch` object so if there are not results present in the `RemoteBatch`, then the `Report` will not have any data as well.
-A common pattern would be to first call `fetch` then create the `Report` by calling `report`, that way the generated report will have the most up-to-date results.
-Similarly if you are willing to wait you can call `pull` which will block until all tasks have stopped running.
+The batch objects also have a method `report` that returns a `Report` object.
+This object will contain all the data inside the batch object, so if no results are present in the `RemoteBatch`, then the `Report` will not have any data either.
+A common pattern would be first to call `fetch` and then create the `Report` by calling `report`.
+That way, the generated report will have the most up-to-date results.
+Similarly, if you are willing to wait, you can call `pull`, which will block until all tasks have stopped running.

-Here is what a final calculation might look like for running a parameter scan anc comparing hardware to a classical emulator:
+Here is what a final calculation might look like for running a parameter scan and comparing hardware to a classical emulator:

 ```python
 from bloqade import start, save_batch